FAIMS/FAIMS2-Documentation/docs/Known+Issues+and+Limitations.md

     created geometry on that area
--   Layer manager visual bug: activating re-order in layer manager, dragging the top layer to the middle position and then toggling any other layer\'s visibility will cause the layer highlighted to remain visible as a \'sticky\' overlay on all screens
+-   Layer manager visual bug: activating re-order in layer manager, dragging the top layer to the middle position and then toggling any other layer's visibility will cause the layer highlighted to remain visible as a 'sticky' overlay on all screens
 -   Tracklog features are always select-able (point select and polygon select tools) even if no tracklog layer exists on the map
 -   Tracklog features load into Entity layers, resulting in